Code-Institute-Submissions/HiddenGems/README.md

 - JQuery addon used for rich function searching in order to appropriately target html and CSS for site functionality.
 - GitHub - utilised for cloud backups and project progression.
 - Realfavicongenerator.net - used to correctly generate site favicon
+- Mockplus Classic - Used for wireframes of the project - possibly the best free option so far in my opinion.

 ## Testing